2019 Galway City Council election

+An election to all 18 seats on Galway City Council was held in Galway in Ireland on 24 May 2019 as part of the 2019 Irish local elections.
+Councillors were elected for a five-year term of office from 3 local electoral areas (LEAs) on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

+Boundary review

-A Galway City Council election was held in Galway in Ireland on 24 May 2019 as part of that year's local elections.
-All 18 councillors were elected for a five-year term of office from 3 local electoral areas (LEAs) by single transferable vote.
-Following a recommendation of the 2018 LEA boundary review committee, the only change to the LEAs and seat distribution used in the 2014 elections was to move the electoral division of Claddagh from the West LEA to the Central LEA in line with population changes revealed by the 2016 census.
+Following a recommendation of the 2018 LEA boundary review committee, the only change to the areas used at the 2014 election was to move the electoral division of Claddagh from the West LEA to the Central LEA in line with population changes revealed by the 2016 census.

-This is expected to be the last election to Galway City Council as plans were announced in 2018 to merge the City and County Councils by 2021.
+Overview

 Fianna Fáil became the largest party on the City Council gaining 2 seats in the process.
 Fine Gael lost 1 seat despite slightly increasing their vote.
 The Green Party emerged as the big winners winning 2 seats; 1 in each of Galway City Central and Galway City West and a nearly 5 fivefold increase in voteshare.
 Following two recounts the Social Democrats held onto a seat in Galway City East at the expense of Sinn Féin, and lost a seat in City Central to the Greens.
 Sinn Féin lost all their seats as their vote collapsed almost in half.
 To a significant extent the rise in support for both the Social Democrats and the Greens contributed to the loss for Sinn Féin.